ome/omero-documentation/developers/Omero/GettingStarted/AdvancedClientDevelopment.rst

 or collection([]) rather than null.

-However, the database and OMERO support nullable values and so OmeroBlitz defines a hierarchy of types which wraps the primitives: :source:`RTypes <components/blitz/resources/omero/RTypes.ice>` Since Ice allows references to be nulled as opposed to primitives, it's possible to send null strings, integers, etc.
+However, the database and OMERO support nullable values and so :ref:`server/blitz` defines a hierarchy of types which wraps the primitives: :source:`RTypes <components/blitz/resources/omero/RTypes.ice>` Since Ice allows references to be nulled as opposed to primitives, it's possible to send null strings, integers, etc.